 No, it is not time to ditch technology consulting.
 But it is time to evolve that practice to the needs of clients in the 21st Century.

+Internet Site of the Month.
+Windows 8 Preview (http://windows.microsoft.com/en-US/windows-8/release-preview).
 The Windows 8 Preview is out, ramping up for release of the new operating system in November.
-I don’t know of anyone who has a spare computer sitting around to run this on, and no one in their right mind would put a preview version on a machine used for work.
+I don’t know of anyone who has a spare computer sitting around to run this on, and no on in their right mind would put a preview version on a machine used for work.
 But the site itself is worth viewing, if just for the learning experience.

-The User Interface Formerly Known As Metro.
+[Thumbs Sideways] – The User Interface Formerly Known As Metro.
 Yep, Microsoft is already distancing itself…well, fleeing, actually, from the “Metro” name.
+And trying to find some way to distance itself from the growing chorus of naysayers.
 Is it really that bad?
 No, it is mostly just new and unfamiliar.
 But corporate IT managers are already flinching at what it will cost to train business users on how to work without a “Start” button…

-Facebook.
-Its value is now less than half of what it was when the company went public, and there are calls for Mark Zuckerberg to step down as chairman.
+[Thumbs Down] –FaceBook.
+It’s value is now less than half of what it was when the company went public, and there are calls for Mark Zuckerberg to step down as chairman.
 Can things get any worse?
+Yes, absolutely.
+Will the company crash and burn?
+Remains to be seen, but I would not be surprised.
 After all, the company still doesn’t have much of a business model beyond stealing your personal data to sell to advertisers.
 Can’t wait to see what it looks like a year after its IPO.